Current Research

 The Adam Art Gallery is dedicated to advancing critical debate about the visual arts.
 As a university art gallery it is particularly concerned to extend discussion of the visual arts by exploring their intersections with other disciplines and by constructing informed historical frameworks for new thinking.
 Sound Check is intended to meet these ambitions.

-This programme focus has resulted in a number of performance and sound installations including Wired for Sound, Sound Circuit, and Deep Listening and various exhibitions are being planned that will explore the complex history of art and sound in New Zealand.
+This programme focus has resulted in a number of performance and sound installations including Wired for Sound, Sound Circuit, and Deep Listening .
+Various exhibitions have explored the complex history of art and sound in New Zealand including Play On and Object Lessons.
+The most recent initative is the Sliding Doors project where sound installations set within the space between the double set of sliding doors of the Adam Art Gallery activate the gallery’s front entrance through the medium of sound.